LYN: Function

 Lyn has been described to have an inhibitory role in myeloid lineage proliferation.
 Following engagement of the B cell receptors, Lyn undergoes rapid phosphorylation and activation.
-LYN activation triggers a cascade of signaling events mediated by Lyn phosphorylation of tyrosine residues within the immunoreceptor tyrosine-based activation motifs (ITAM) of the receptor proteins, and subsequent recruitment and activation of other kinases including Syk, phosholipase Cγ2 (PLCγ2) and phosphatidyl inositol-3 kinase.
-These kinases provide activation signals, which play critical roles in proliferation, Ca2+ mobilization and cell differentiation.
-Lyn plays an essential role in the transmission of inhibitory signals through phosphorylation of tyrosine residues within the immunoreceptor tyrosine-based inhibitory motifs (ITIM) in regulatory proteins such as CD22, PIR-B and FCγRIIb1.
-Their ITIM phosphorylation subsequently leads to recruitment and activation of phosphatases such as SHIP-1 and SHP-1, which further downmodulate signaling pathways, attenuate cell activation and can mediate tolerance.
-In B cells, Lyn sets the threshold of cell signaling and maintains the balance between activation and inhibition.
-Lyn thus functions as a rheostat that modulates signaling rather than as a binary on-off switch.
-HSP90 inhibitor NVP-BEP800 has been described to affect stability of LYN kinase and growth of B-cell acute lymphoblastic leukemias through inhibition of the NF-kappaB signaling.
+This activation initiates a cascade of signaling events mediated by Lyn phosphorylation of tyrosine residues within the immunoreceptor tyrosine-based activation motifs (ITAMs) of receptor proteins.
+This cascade leads to the recruitment and activation of other kinases, including Syk, phospholipase Cγ2 (PLCγ2), and phosphatidyl inositol-3 kinase.
+These kinases generate activation signals critical for proliferation, Ca2+ mobilization, and cell differentiation.

+Lyn also plays an essential role in transmitting inhibitory signals by phosphorylating tyrosine residues within the immunoreceptor tyrosine-based inhibitory motifs (ITIMs) of regulatory proteins such as CD22, PIR-B, and FCγRIIb1.
+ITIM phosphorylation subsequently recruits and activates phosphatases including SHIP-1 and SHP-1, leading to the attenuation of signaling pathways, downregulation of cell activation, and promotion of tolerance.
+In B cells, Lyn sets the threshold of signaling and maintains the balance between activation and inhibition, effectively functioning as a rheostat rather than a binary switch.

-LYN is reported to be a key signal mediator for estrogen-dependent suppression of human osteoclast differentiation, survival, and function.
-Lyn has also been implicated to have a role in the insulin signaling pathway.
-Activated Lyn phosphorylates insulin receptor substrate 1 (IRS1).
-This phosphorylation of IRS1 leads to an increase in translocation of Glut-4 to the cell membrane and increased glucose utilization.
-In turn, activation of the insulin receptor has been shown to increase autophosphorylation of Lyn suggesting a possible feedback loop.
+LYN is reported to be a key mediator of estrogen-dependent suppression of human osteoclast differentiation, survival, and function.
+It has also been implicated in the insulin signaling pathway, where activated Lyn phosphorylates insulin receptor substrate 1 (IRS1), promoting Glut-4 translocation to the membrane and enhancing glucose utilization.
+Insulin receptor activation has been shown to increase Lyn autophosphorylation, suggesting a feedback loop.

-The insulin secretagogue, glimepiride (Amaryl®) activates Lyn in adipocytes via the disruption of lipid rafts.
-This indirect Lyn activation may modulate the extrapancreatic glycemic control activity of glimepiride.
-Tolimidone (MLR-1023) is a small molecule allosteric activator of lyn kinase with an EC50 of 63 nM that is currently under Phase 2a investigation for Type II diabetes.
-In June, 2016, the sponsor of these studies, Melior Discovery, announced positive results from their Phase 2a study with tolimidone in diabetic patients, and the continuation of additional clinical studies.

-Lyn has been shown to protect against hepatocellular apoptosis and promote liver regeneration through the preservation of hepatocellular mitochondrial integrity.
+Lyn has been shown to protect against hepatocellular apoptosis and promote liver regeneration by preserving mitochondrial integrity.

-Several investigators have shown the role of lyn kinase in different aspects of pulmonary function.
-Lyn activation in pulmonary epithelium has been shown to be important in improving pulmonary barrier integrity and to reduce edema.
-Additional evidence suggest that lyn activation in alveolar phagocytes improves phagocytosis of bacteria and reduces pulmonary infection.
-Finally, other research has found that lyn activation reduces pulmonary hypersecretion of mucus.
+In pulmonary function, Lyn activation in pulmonary epithelium has been linked to improved barrier integrity and reduced edema.
+Lyn activation in alveolar phagocytes enhances bacterial phagocytosis and reduces pulmonary infections.
+Furthermore, Lyn activation has been shown to reduce pulmonary mucus hypersecretion.

+Clinical significance

+As a drug target

+HSP90 inhibitor NVP-BEP800 has been reported to affect Lyn kinase stability and inhibit the growth of B-cell acute lymphoblastic leukemias by interfering with NF-kappaB signaling.

+The allosteric activator of Lyn kinase Tolimidone (MLR-1023) is currently under Phase 2a clinical investigation for Type II diabetes, with promising results reported from studies conducted by Melior Discovery.

+The insulin secretagogue glimepiride (Amaryl®) activates Lyn in adipocytes by disrupting lipid rafts, potentially contributing to its extrapancreatic glycemic control effects.
+Tolimidone (MLR-1023), a small-molecule allosteric activator of Lyn kinase with an EC50 of 63 nM, is under Phase 2a investigation for Type II diabetes.